Skip to content

 Debug tips

-• Run sudo turbo-drone -d to enable debug logs; save them in a file and provide for analysis
+• Run drone -d (or turbo-drone -d) to enable debug logs; save them in a file and provide for analysis

 • Make sure you have the following utilities (if not, install them) -